 The owner of a permanently-relocated computer (except Dormnet subscriptions) should not rely on Mobile IP service as a substitute for updating the computer's Host Database registration to reflect its new home network, because there are a finite number of IP addresses available for Mobile IP service.
 (When it appears that a device has been relocated permanently or for a extended period, but the owner has neglected to update the Host Database registration, OIT may choose to update the Host Database registration on the owner's behalf.
 This may result in an unexpected interruption to the device's network access, and will require the owner reboot the device.
 See the Mobile IP Campers section below for more details.)

-If your device's network interface is registered in the Princeton University Host Database to reflect that its "home network" is not one of these networks, then that interface will not receive IP service if it visits that network.
+If your device's network interface is registered in the Princeton University Host Database to reflect that its "home network" is something other than one of the networks above, then that interface will not receive IP service if it visits that network.
 E.g. if your device's registration specifies its Ethernet interface's home network is fishnet, the Ethernet interface will not receive Mobile IP Service if it visits ppnnet.

-On those networks, OIT operates different services; this document does not describe those services.
+On that network, OIT operates different services; this document does not describe those services.
 Documention describing those services is not presently available.

 Often these networks are private-wire networks, possibly receiving DHCP service from the administrator of that network.

-Also included among these networks are the OIT networks bargainnet, basnet, kachingnet, knockknocknet, lightnet, linknet*, lochnessnet, opensesamenet pingpongnet, plinknet*, russnet, sbc-heartbeatnet-1, smilenet, stellanet, viewnet, voip-servernet, voipnet*, voltnet, wattnet, or extern-linknet*.
+Also included among these networks are the OIT networks bargainnet, basnet, kachingnet, knockknocknet, lightnet, linknet*, lochnessnet, opensesamenet pingpongnet, plinknet*, russnet, sbc-heartbeatnet-*, smilenet, stellanet, viewnet, voip-servernet, voipnet*, voltnet, wattnet, or extern-linknet*.

 Mobile IP Service is not (reliably) available on such networks because OIT's DHCP servers cannot see when the device's interface returns to its "home network."
 As a result, the device's interface may eventually be identified as a Mobile IP Camper.